By: Hunter Storm

 • the usual frameworks fail

+It is not improvisation.
+It is design.
 When the system offers no viable path, The Fourth Option is the one you build.

 Discover More from Hunter Storm

-How to Apply The Fourth Option (Organizational Guide)
+How To Use The Fourth Option

 The Fourth Option is one of the many proprietary frameworks Hunter Storm created and uses in her consulting and advisory work.
+Here is a quick checklist to help you implement it.

 1. Map the real constraints — not the assumed ones.